markshust/docker-magento/README.md

 - M2SETUP_ADMIN_EMAIL=dummy@gmail.com
 - M2SETUP_ADMIN_USER=magento2
 - M2SETUP_ADMIN_PASSWORD=magento2
+- M2SETUP_VERSION=2.0.0
 - M2SETUP_USE_SAMPLE_DATA=true
+- M2SETUP_USE_ARCHIVE=true
 ```

 Our setup script uses these variables to determine how to setup your store.
 Everything is pretty self-explanatory.
-The `M2_USE_SAMPLE_DATA` variable is only used with Composer-based installs.
+The `M2SETUP_USE_ARCHIVE` installs from archive, otherwise Composer is used for installation. `M2SETUP_VERSION` is required.

 To run setup, execute the following command from your project directory (`~/Sites/mysite`), which creates a one-off throw away container that sets up Magento 2 for you.
 `docker-compose run --rm setup`